Benno-K/PublicScripts/README.md

 Script to fetch and store a specific cartoon, named "Non Sequitur" by Wiley Miller, from a website.
-Because the website was redesigned witb some tool, it becsme quite complex and it's HTML is hard to read and understand.
+Because the website was redesigned witb some tool, it became quite complex and it's HTML is hard to read and understand.
 Somehow I managed to figure out how to retrieve the URL of the cartoon